 Because of Covid restrictions, we weren’t able to interact with patients directly.
 Instead, Gold shows a video to demonstrate how VR makes painful procedures less traumatic: 12-year-old Anthony, in his Star Wars shirt and VR mask, enthusiastically thrusts his head into the air while a nurse prepares the IV to treat his neuromuscular disorder.
 (Since the kids need to keep their hands and bodies still for the treatment, the game was modified to be steered with head movements alone.)
 He whimpers quietly as the needle enters his arm, but as his mother confirms afterward, “No comparison to last time.
 Without VR, he screamed and cried.”
 Another patient, 15-year-old Ben, remains motionless when a nurse connects the port catheter to his boney chest for cancer therapy.
 He’s serene, and seems to be entirely immersed in “Bear Blast.”

-Sign up for the Reasons to be Cheerful newsletter.With VR, Gold interrupts the cycle of fear and tension that intensifies pain.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.With VR, Gold interrupts the cycle of fear and tension that intensifies pain.
 “If you are having a fun time, your body is producing natural endorphins,” he says.
 “It is a neurochemical analgesic.”
 Several times, he says, his young patients asked when the procedure would finally start — in their obsession with the game, they hadn’t realized it was already over.

 Virtual reality is increasingly being applied as a treatment for a variety of physical and mental conditions, from dementia to post-traumatic stress and phobias.
 In most of these areas, scientific evidence is slim.
 But its effectiveness in short-term pain management has been documented in a number of peer-reviewed studies.
 Psychologist Hunter Hoffman at the University of Washington in Seattle uses VR to mitigate excruciating bandage changes for his adult burn patients by immersing them in a game called “Snow World” filled with polar bears and icebergs.
 Studies show that these patients feel 35 to 50 percent less pain than other burn patients.